Eyeglass All Product Installation and Upgrade Guides Publication

 2. Lighttpd

-1. Support statement: This yum package manager will not be allowed to upgrade these components unless forced overwrite option is used.
-The application versions installed by the Eyeglass dependency rpm is version controlled and is the supported version.
-Customers that want to update these packages own the risk of breaking application functionality.
-Support of versions other than the provided version is excluded from support contract coverage.
-Customers will be asked to downgrade the version if application functionality is impacted by the customer forced override of a supported package version.
+1. Support statement: This yum package manager will not be allowed to upgrade these components unless the forced overwrite option is used.
+The application version installed by the Eyeglass dependency rpm is version-controlled and is the supported version.
+Customers who want to update these packages own the risk of breaking application functionality.
+Support of versions other than those provided is excluded from support contract coverage.
+Customers will be asked to downgrade the version if application functionality is impacted by the customer-forced override of a supported package version.

 2. See Appendix A for a controlled list of files set as owned by Eyeglass RPM dependencies and how to force update the affected applications.